 Split the cake batter into 3 bowls.
-Add 1 tsp pink food colouring to one bowl, 1 tsp cocoa powder to another, and leave the last one as is.
-Alternate the 3 batters as you fill up the ice cream cones.
+Add 1 tsp pink food coloring to one bowl, 1 tsp cocoa powder to another, and leave the last one as is.
+Alternate the 3 batters as you fill-up the ice cream cones.

 Mint choc-chip frosting

-Omit the vanilla, then add 1/4 teaspoon of peppermint extract and green food colouring to the frosting until you get the desired colour.
+Omit the vanilla, then add 1/4 teaspoon of peppermint extract and green food coloring to the frosting until you get the desired color.
 And of course, decorate with some chocolate chips!